Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have made a determination that this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
-This rule simply promulgates the operating regulations or procedures for drawbridges.
-This action is categorically excluded from further review, under figure 2-1, paragraph (32)(e), of the Instruction.
-A Record of Environmental Consideration and a Memorandum for the Record are not required for this rule.
+We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
+This proposed rule simply promulgates the operating regulations or procedures for drawbridges.
+Normally such actions are categorically excluded from further Start Printed Page 48942review, under figure 2-1, paragraph (32)(e), of the Instruction.

 G. Protest Activities